JuergenGutsch/blog/_source/_posts/2017-04-19-trying-cake.md

 Anyway.
 I think CAKE gets pretty much faster accepted by the fellow devs than FAKE.
 Some things will work a little easier in CAKE than in FAKE.
 So it seems it makes sense to switch to use CAKE at the YooApps.

+From my personal perspective, it does the same thing as FAKE and it doesn't really matter.
+So let's use it.